Here are the best ways to tame the heat in Loudoun this summer!

-The popular AV Symington Aquatic Center outdoor pool at Ida Lee is open again – a refreshing respite from the Leesburg heat.
-You can relax in the lazy river circuit, work out in the lap pool and watch your little ones splash in the shallow sections enjoying the water slide, floating snake, tubes and lily pad.
+The popular AV Symington Aquatic Center outdoor pool at Ida Lee is open – a refreshing respite from the Leesburg heat.
+You can relax in the lazy river circuit, work out in the lap pool or watch your little ones splash in the shallow sections enjoying the water slide, floating snake, tubes and lily pad.
 Bring your own blankets or chairs.
 Check the Parks and Recreation’s website for up to date hours and pre-purchase admission tickets.

 Okay, you don’t exactly splash around during Floatation Therapy at OmFLOAT in Ashburn, but it is water based and it does promise to cool the storms in your head.
 The innovative treatment involves lying on your back in a dark, 10-inch-deep tank of saltwater and floating Dead Sea-style, for 90 minutes.
 The weightlessness is said to induce an ethereal, meditative state akin to the most peaceful sleep, a cure for everything from anxiety to insomnia.
 Bring your swim trunks!